Nosieek/CW_solutions_python/README.md

     - Advanced design patterns
     - Understanding intricate business requirements
     - Advanced concepts such as concurrency, parallelism, meta programming and cryptography

 ---
-5 kyu kata represent a novice programming level.
-At this level, the kata are similar to 6 kyu but more challenging.
-It includes:
-    - Complex language features that require mature OOP/Functional concepts
-    - Advanced OOP/Functional concepts
-    - Complex Design Patterns
-    - Advanced regular expression usage
----
-6 kyu kata represent a novice programming level.
-At this level, the kata will start to include more advanced algorithmic challenges and more complex language features.
-It includes:
-    - Complex language features (closures, scopes, monads, etc)
-    - Complex OOP/Functional concepts
-    - Basic Design Patterns
-    - Complex Regular Expressions
----

-7 kyu kata represent a beginner programming level.
-At this level, the kata will generally challenge users on their core language and API reference knowledge.
-Tasks such as:
-    - Iterating arrays and returning a subset of values
-    - Basic data type manipulations
-    - Basic functional or object-oriented concepts
-    - Basic Regular Expressions
----
----